fysoul17/google_maps_place_picker/README.md

 intialMapType | MapType | MapTypes of google map.
-Default normal. enableMapTypeButton | bool | Whether to display MapType change button on the map enableMyLocationButton | bool | Whether to display my location button on the map onAutoCompleteFailed | Callback(String) | Invoked when auto complete search is failed onGeocodingSearchFailed | Callback(String) | Invoked when searching place by dragging the map failed onMapCreated | MapCreatedCallback | Returens google map controller when created
+Default normal. enableMapTypeButton | bool | Whether to display MapType change button on the map enableMyLocationButton | bool | Whether to display my location button on the map usePinPointingSearch | bool | Defaults to true.
+This will allow user to drag map and get a place info where the pin is pointing. usePlaceDetailSearch | bool | Defaults to false.
+Setting this to true will get detailed result from searching by dragging the map, but will use +1 request on Place Detail API. onAutoCompleteFailed | Callback(String) | Invoked when auto complete search is failed onGeocodingSearchFailed | Callback(String) | Invoked when searching place by dragging the map failed onMapCreated | MapCreatedCallback | Returens google map controller when created